TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/Conditions/Index.rst

 - Is the GET parameter "&language=uk" set?

-- Is it my mother’s birthday?
+- Is it my mother's birthday?

 - Do I feel lucky today?